 However, despite the benefits and increased capabilities of BIM solutions, there are many government entities that are still reticent about making the switch from CAD.
-On May 16th, a webinar sponsored by IMAGINiT made the case for why it’s high time to make that switch by highlighting the specific benefits that BIM has over CAD when it comes to building design.
+On May 16th, a webinar sponsored by IMAGINiT made the case for why it’s high time to make that switch by highlighting the specific benefits that BIM has over CAD when it comes to facilities management.

 Joe Eichenseer, who presented the webinar alongside Lynn Allen, recently sat down with us to go over what government users specifically can expect to learn about BIM from their presentation.

 GovDesignHub (GDH): What is BIM and how is it different from CAD?
 What does BIM deliver to users that they couldn’t get with CAD?

 Joe Eichenseer: The primary difference between BIM and CAD is embedded in the names these acronyms stand for.
 Computer Aided Drafting vs Building Information Model.
 CAD allows you to generate precise 2D and sometimes 3D drawings of virtually anything – maps of the solar system, microprocessors, and anything in between.